-- If you have never logged in before, your username is your NYIT email address (ex: bjones@nyit.edu) and your password is your 7-digit student ID number.
-These can be changed once you've logged in. - 2.
-Click on the "Job Search" button on the menu bar located at the top of the webpage.
+If you have never logged in before, your username is your NYIT email address (ex: bjones@nyit.edu) and your password is your 7-digit student ID number.
+These can be changed once you've logged in.

+- 2. Click on the "Job Search" button on the menu bar located at the top of the webpage.
 Under position type, select the type of job you would like to apply for.
-If you are unsure, you can select both options and search for a job that interests you:

-FWS-On Campus: This job would be located at a department on one of the campuses.
-FWS-CSI (Community Service Internship): This job would be located at a non-profit, and would give you the opportunity to work in your field of interest.

-- 3. Once you find a job that interest you, click on the job to view more specifics.
+If you are unsure, you can select both options and search for a job that interests you: - FWS-On Campus: This job would be located in a department on one of the NYIT New York campuses. - FWS-CSI (Community Service Internship): This job would be located at a non-profit organization, and would give you the opportunity to work in your field of interest. - 3.
+Once you find a job that interests you, click on the job to view more specifics.
 Take a look at the job description to see what things you may be asked to do at the job.
 Be sure to look at the hours per week and qualifications to make sure you meet the requirements. - 4.
-If you meet qualifications and would like to apply for that position, contact the Supervisor listed in the "Applicant Instructions" section to set up an interview time.
-In this section it will also list what is required to send, such as a cover letter and resume. - 5.
+If you meet the job qualifications, and would like to apply for that position, contact the Supervisor listed in the "Applicant Instructions" section to set up an interview time.
+The Applicant Instructions section will also list what you may be required to submit, such as a cover letter and/or resume. - 5.
 After you have applied, you will be contacted if you were selected for an interview.
 If you are offered the job your next step is to fill out Student Employment Paperwork before starting work.
 This paperwork can be downloaded or picked up from the Office of Student Employment.
-All forms MUST be completed by the student, as well as signed by your supervisor. - 6.
-Bring your completed and signed forms to Student Employment, along with the proper ID's listed on the I-9, before you start working. - 7.
-Once your paperwork is completed, submitted, and approved you may start working!
-Your paperwork will be processed and you will receive an email within a few days with instructions on timesheets.
+All forms MUST be completed by the student and signed by your supervisor. - 6.
+Bring your completed, signed forms to the Office of Student Employment, along with the proper ID's listed on the I-9, before you start working. - 7.
+Once your paperwork is completed, submitted, and approved you may start working! - Your paperwork will be processed and you will receive an email within a few days with instructions on how to complete timesheets.
 You will gain access to your timesheets a few days after receiving this email.

 During the school year, you are able to work up to 20 hours per week.
 During school breaks and summer, you are able to work up to 35 hours per week.
-You will be eligible to work from July 1, 2016 - June 30, 2017.
+You will be eligible to work from July 1, 2017 - June 30, 2018.
 Once you have earned all the money you have been awarded, you must stop working.